ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Before reading the payload, the header MUST be validated:
 - The unsigned protobuf varint used for the length-prefix MUST not be longer than 10 bytes, which is sufficient for any `uint64`.
-- The length-prefix is within the expected [size bounds derived from the payload SSZ type](#what-are-ssz-type-size-bounds).
+- The length-prefix is within the expected [size bounds derived from the payload SSZ type](#what-are-ssz-type-size-bounds) or `MAX_PAYLOAD_SIZE`, whichever is smaller.

 After reading a valid header, the payload MAY be read, while maintaining the size constraints from the header.

-A reader SHOULD NOT read more than `max_encoded_len(n)` bytes after reading the SSZ length-prefix `n` from the header.
+A reader MUST NOT read more than `max_compressed_len(n)` bytes after reading the SSZ length-prefix `n` from the header.
-- For `ssz_snappy` this is: `32 + n + n // 6`.
-  This is considered the [worst-case compression result](https://github.com/google/snappy/blob/537f4ad6240e586970fe554614542e9717df7902/snappy.cc#L98) by Snappy.

-A reader SHOULD consider the following cases as invalid input:
+A reader MUST consider the following cases as invalid input:
 - Any remaining bytes, after having read the `n` SSZ bytes.
 An EOF is expected if more bytes are read than required.
 - An early EOF, before fully reading the declared length-prefix worth of SSZ bytes.